-Images in this website credited to Allan Sears (who has autism), Alison Sears, and the Microsoft Office plus Bing Clip Art image libraries.
+Images in this website credited to Allan Sears, Alison Sears, and the Microsoft Office plus Bing Clip Art image libraries.

-All material © The National Autistic Society (Richmond Branch) 2017 and cannot be reproduced without permission.
+All material © The National Autistic Society (Richmond Branch) 2021 and cannot be reproduced without permission.

 Website Terms and conditions of use.
 By using an NAS branch website you agree to be bound by the following Terms and Conditions, which take effect immediately on your first use of any NAS website.
-View the NAS Terms and Conditions of use for NAS websites: www.autism.org.uk/branchtermsofuse
+View the NAS Terms and Conditions of use for NAS websites:

-NAS SCHOOL EXCLUSION SERVICE FOR PARENTS
+NAS SCHOOL EXCLUSION HELPLINE FOR PARENTS

-Children with autism are particularly vulnerable to being excluded from school.
+Autistic children are particularly vulnerable to being excluded from school.
 Sometimes behaviour associated with this hidden disability can be confused with disobedience because of a lack of awareness of the condition by both pupils and adults in school.
 Sometimes a pupil with autism, trying to cope with the unstructured social aspects of school life, can feel overwhelmed and become anxious, stressed and aggressive, resulting in a meltdown.

 Headteachers may feel that exclusion is the only solution in order to maintain the safety and well-being of other pupils.
 Indeed it may be the case that a mainstream school is not the most appropriate setting for a particular child.
-However, disruptive behaviour can be an indication of unmet needs and schools have a duty to make reasonable adjustments to policies and practices to ensure that pupils with ASD also feel safe, confident and able to experience success.
+However, disruptive behaviour can be an indication of unmet needs and schools have a duty to make reasonable adjustments to policies and practices to ensure that autistic pupils also feel safe, confident and able to experience success.